kirbydesign/designsystem/.github/CONTRIBUTING.md

 Why should you care about creating good pull requests - is it not just a tool for code reviews?

-Well first of all, a good pull request can help reduce how long it takes for your changes to be merged to master by making the life easier for the reviewer, causing a quicker review.
+Well first of all, a good pull request can help reduce how long it takes for your changes to be merged with the main branch by making the life easier for the reviewer, causing a quicker review.

 Secondly a good pull request is more than just a tool for code reviews - it documents the process of reaching a satisfactory implementation as well as toughts and discussion surrounding this.